darrylwest/node-service-commons/README.md

 ## Introduction

 The Node Service Commons is a set of components that support REST / web service containers.
 The MVC implementation includes factories, data access base objects, delegates, web and data service objects.
 Implementation uses Crockford-style classical construction (but no ECMA6 classes).
+The associated docker container helps create a containerized implementation.

 _Requires minimum node 4.
 If you are using an older version of node, please use the pre-4.0 branch._